 What’s Hot, What’s Not

-The courses are conducted at Sea Spring Farm.
-They take place solely in our unheated tunnels and greenhouse, irrespective of the weather.
+Courses will be conducted at Sea Spring Farm.
+They will take place solely in our unheated tunnels and greenhouse, irrespective of the weather.
 So dress accordingly, and come prepared to learn.

 Note: We have a strict ‘no smoking policy’ due to Tobacco Mosaic Virus.
-Smokers may may be asked to wear plastic gloves while in the market garden.
+Smokers may may be asked to wear plastic gloves while handling pepper plants.